xcart/xcart-docs/_pages/kb_en/translation_and_localization/index.md

 categories:
   - home
 ---
 An X-Cart store installed from a US pack provides a user interface (both the storefront and the Admin area) in the English language and employs the units of measure that are in use in the United States.
-There is also a UK pack that is slightly different in terms of the language used for the user interface (this pack uses the British variant of the language) and provides a different default customer and admin address configuration.
+There is also a UK pack that is slightly different in terms of the language used for the user interface and provides a different default customer and admin address configuration.

 Any merchant located outside the given countries can adapt the default X-Cart software to a specific locale or market by installing the language package they require and configuring the localization settings appropriately.